Riyadhahmed/Integrate-TinyMCE-with-Responsive-Filemanager/README.md

 <h1>Simple Code for integrating TinyMCE with Responsive Filemanager into a web page</h1>
-you can use this code into codeigniter as well
+you can use this code into codeigniter as well local server must be installed in your system. i used xampp

 To integrate TinyMCE with Responsive Filemanager we can follow some steps